 A primary and axiomatic step in spiritual development is self-awareness, a true relationship with reality, and the willingness to be moved and changed by what you encounter.
 Courage and conviction will be valuable assets for you.
 Denying any aspect of your true self only harms you and restricts your ability to grow, change, evolve, and access clear psychic abilities.

 Enjoy the exercises I have given you.
-It is personal work and does not have to be shared with anyone.
-It is your personal relationship with your soul and the fostering of your consciousness.
+This is personal work and does not have to be shared with anyone.
+It strengthens your relationship with your soul and fosters your consciousness.

 If you would like guidance on your journey forward, please schedule your free 30-minute Discovery Call.